 Welcome to the Pacific Northwest – land of espresso and fresh seafood, bicycles and boats, computers and airplanes, high fashion and Gore-Tex, grunge rock and classical music, competitive business and a laid-back attitude, bus tunnels and floating bridges, skyscrapers and parks.

 There’s many things to do when you’re in the Greater Seattle area.
 For example, you can go to two high-tech museums being the Museum of Flight, or the brand new Experience Music Project.
 For sports, you can catch Japanese baseball players at Safeco Field with the Seattle Mariners.
 There’s tours of the city of Seattle by a DUCK, or walk through Boeing’s aircraft assembly plants in Everett.
 Automobile Racing can be viewed at Pacific Raceways, or see the horses race at Emerald Downs.
-To the south in downtown Tacoma, you can visit their three new museums: The Museum of Glass, and the LeMay Automobile Museum.
+To the south in downtown Tacoma, you can visit their three new museums: The Museum of Glass, and the America’s Car Museum.
 The northwest has plenty of exciting things to do.
 Below is a list of links to sites that will help you find these events and places.

 ADA at the Washington Convention Center